mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 19 Aug 2022 - add annotations to 09, check out the awesome demos!
 * 18 Aug 2022 - add annotations to 09
 * 17 Aug 2022 - add annotations to 09
 * 16 Aug 2022 - add annotations to 09